 Regularly experiencing nausea or stomach discomfort is often a sign of sluggish digestion.
 However, there are many reasons you might feel queasy.
-Several common culprits include motion sickness, food poisoning, migraines, pregnancy, illness, gastroesophageal reflux disease (GERD) and inner ear disorders, says Elizabeth Milbank, M.D., M.P.H. , a board-certified preventive medicine and lifestyle medicine physician at Parsley Health New York .
+Several common culprits include motion sickness, food poisoning, migraines, pregnancy, illness, gastroesophageal reflux disease (GERD) and inner ear disorders, says former Parsley clinician Elizabeth Milbank, MD, MPH, a board-certified preventive medicine and lifestyle medicine physician.

 But no matter the reason, chances are you’re looking for ways to relieve your nausea—now.
 If you experience nausea for more than two weeks, and you don’t know why you have it, see your doctor for an evaluation, Dr. Milbank says.
 Otherwise, find relief with one (or more) of these natural remedies.

 Ginger, also known asZingiber officinale , does more than add a spicy kick to your favorite stir fry dish:“This spice has been used medicinally for thousands of years to prevent nausea,” Dr. Milbank says.
 Ginger is also commonly used to tame nausea during pregnancy, and in people undergoing chemotherapy, according to research published in the 2016 issue of Integrative Medicine Insights .
 Ginger works to stimulate digestion, helping move food out of the stomach and into the lower gastrointestinal (GI) tract.